Updated: Aug 22

 Our dive programs are an all-day event, starting at our Exploration Center in Key Largo, Florida.
 You'll spend the morning learning about the history of corals, the importance of coral reefs around the world, how CRF™ is actively restoring the Florida Reef Tract, and how you can help in our mission.
 You'll even get to practice cleaning trees and outplanting corals in buddy teams.
 After lunch and weather permitting, our coral crew will take you visit one of our coral nurseries to perform nursery maintenance and then to one of our active restoration sites to outplant your own coral!

-Left: Dive Program participants practice proper etiquette for cleaning Coral Trees.
-Right: Participants practice outplanting corals at the CRF™ Exploration Center using a model reefscape. © Alex Neufeld/Coral Restoration Foundation™
+Left: Dive Program participants in 2019 practice proper etiquette for cleaning Coral Trees.
+Right: Participants practice outplanting corals at the CRF™ Exploration Center using a model reefscape in 2019. © Alex Neufeld/Coral Restoration Foundation™

 How have things changed with COVID-19?